beautyjoy/beautyjoy.github.io/README.md

 -  `nav` is the main header for every page of the site.

 ## Configuration
+- **Navigation**: The main site navigation is easily configurable.
+	Take a look at [`_data/navbar.yml`](_data/navbar.yml), which is a list of links that will be rendered at the top of each page.
 -   **Config**: By default, the `_config` file works for local development and GitHub pages.
 There are files for each server in `config/`.

 -   **Adding a new post**: Simply create a new Markdown file in the `_posts` folder, as per default Jekyll behavior.
 It will also show up automatically on the "News" page.
+	* _Make sure_, that each post contains the correct "front matter", between two `---`, otherwise it will not be rendered.
+	* Posts that have a date in the future, will be displayed only once that date has arrived.
 -   **Naming conventions**: As per HTML/CSS style guides, all HTML IDs and classes are separated by hyphens.
     Filenames *should* also be separated by hyphens (especially if they appear in user-facing URLs), but many of the image filenames are a mess.
     All Jekyll/template variables are using snake_case.